Image & Video APIs

 Extracts an area or multiple areas of an image, described in natural language, keeping the content of the extracted area (like background removal) or making the extracted area transparent while keeping the rest of the image, which can be helpful for creating a mask.

-The extract prop can be a string, an array of strings, or an object with the following options:
+The extract prop can be a string (the prompt of what to extract, e.g. "the woman on the left"), an array of strings, or an object with the following options:

 invert boolean true